boniolp/dsymb-playground/README.md

 streamlit run app.py
 ```

 You can then open the app using your web browser.
-You can upload any kind of time series (one file per time series) with the shape (n_timestamps,n_dims).
+You can upload any kind of time series (one file per time series) with the shape `(n_timestamps, n_dims)`.
 A preprocessed version of the dataset [JIGSAWS dataset](https://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/) can be found [here](https://kiwi.cmla.ens-cachan.fr/index.php/s/ctEdTsz6sxPBxxX).